 Time off work when you are a carer

 Last updated: 15/02/2022

 Time off work to deal with a crisis affecting someone you care for

-Dependants include your family or someone living with you as part of your family.
-It can also include people who rely on you for support.
+People who depend on you includes your family or someone living with you as part of your family.
+It can also include other people who rely on you for support.

 Your employer does not have to pay you for this time off but may do depending on the terms of your contract.
-Dependants’ leave should not be considered as part of any sick leave you have taken but could lead to disciplinary action against you if it is not considered reasonable or it interferes with your ability to do your job.
+This leave should not be considered as part of any sick leave you have taken but could lead to disciplinary action against you if it is not considered reasonable or it interferes with your ability to do your job.

 Time off work if you have a child under 18

 If you have been with your employer for at least a year you are entitled to 18 weeks off work to spend time with each child under the age of 18.
 This is called Parental Leave.

-It differs from dependants’ leave in that it is only for your children and does not need to be used in a crisis.
+It differs from leave for dependants in that it is only for your children and does not need to be used in a crisis.

 Parental leave is usually taken in one-week blocks but may be taken one day at a time if your employer agrees or your child is entitled to disability living allowance or personal independence payments.

 One week equals one of your normal working weeks, so if you only work three days per week you will be entitled to 18 × 3 days per child.

 Your employer can insist that you take no more than four weeks per year and that you give 21 days notice of when you want to take it.